 Sydney Science Festival

 Enjoy a curated program of free (and one-ticketed) events that include talks, workshops, and activities.
-This nine-day festival will explore the theme of Revival.
+This nine-day festival will run across various venues in the city and explore the theme of Revival.

 Musicals, Opera and Theatre in Sydney in August